How A Ball Screw Works

 Example (2): The Internal Ball Return System used by Barnes Industries.

 In this type of return system, the ball is returned to the opposite end of the circuit through or along the nut wall, but below the outside diameter through a "V" cap.
+This style of ball nut replaces above cross over deflector style ball nut.
+This ball nut design optimizes the load carry capacity and extends the life expectancy of the unit.
+It also contributes to smooth ball flow.

 barnes-internal-return